-Medically Excused: Students who are "Medically Excused" (see definition in the section above on Participation Criterion) are considered to have "no valid test score" and must be reported with a standard met code of 93.
+Medically Excused: Students who are "Medically Excused" (see definition under Participation Criterion in Chapter 1: Accountability in New York State) are considered to have "no valid test score" and must be reported with a standard met code of 93.
 These students are excluded from the numerator and the denominator of the participation and performance calculations.